OSGeo/gdal/gdal/doc/source/development/rfc/rfc49_curve_geometries.rst

    OGR_GT_GetLinear()) ).
 Note: this isn't strictly necessary as all drivers should be able to deal with the non-linear geometry types with the compatibility mechanism described in Backward compatibility.
-   But this might be usefull to produce a PostGIS table or GeoPackage database with linear geometry types even if the source contains non-linear geometries. "-nlt CONVERT_TO_LINEAR" can be combined with "-nlt PROMOTE_TO_MULTI".
+   But this might be useful to produce a PostGIS table or GeoPackage database with linear geometry types even if the source contains non-linear geometries. "-nlt CONVERT_TO_LINEAR" can be combined with "-nlt PROMOTE_TO_MULTI".